radiantlogic-v8/documentation-new/documentation/global-sync-guide/configuration/transformation/attribute-mappings.md

 ---
-title: RadiantOne Global Synchronization Guide
+title: Attribute mappings
-description: RadiantOne Global Synchronization Guide
+description: Attribute mappings
 ---

-# Attribute Mappings
+# Attribute mappings

 Attribute mappings are the easiest approach to configure transformations without the need for writing scripts.
 A specific set of mappings can be defined for each type of object you are synchronizing (e.g. users, groups, devices).